emile-dns/PyRFBI/README.md

 pip install pyraysum
 ```

-You can also use the pyrfbi_env.yml file in the repository to install the conda environment.
+Otherwise, you can also use the pyrfbi_env.yml file in the repository to install the conda environment:

 ```
 conda env create -f pyrfbi_env.yml